darrenFrowen/Keyvault-Secret-Bicep-onlyIfNotExists/README.md

 param secretValue string = newGuid()

-@description('Secret name indicating the fixed date and time when originally deployed') param secretName string = 'vmPasswordSecret'
+@description('Secret name indicating the fixed date and time when originally deployed') param secretName string = 'myKeyVaultSecretName'

 @onlyIfNotExists()
 @description('Create a secret in the Key Vault only if it does not exist')